-I am a mixed media artist with a special interest in printmaking, drawing, and sculpture.
-I use pencil, water soluble graphite, charcoal, colored pencil, pastels, Conté crayon, ink, paint, along with found objects, silk threads, cheesecloth, beeswax, driftwood, computer, scanner, printers and more.
+I am a mixed media artist with a special interest in sculpture, drawing, digital transformations, photography and printmaking.
+I use pencil, water soluble graphite, charcoal, colored pencil, pastels, Conté crayon, ink, paint, along with found objects, silk threads, cheesecloth, beeswax, driftwood, computer, scanner, printers and more!
 I use my own work as elements in both physical and digital collage, and my computer, scanner and archival ink jet printer are as much artists tools as my pencils and paint brushes.

 I especially enjoy the layering and combining intrinsic to print making and collage.
 The photos and images I use are generally of my own work: I draw upon my backlog of drawings and prints to incorporate or transform them in new projects.

 Sometimes an artwork comes together quickly, in an intensely satisfying rush!
 But more often my work evolves slowly, and I may finish an incomplete piece months or even years later, adding newer elements with drawing, paint and collage, or just by finding the right way to present an older piece.
 This approach is satisfying in a different, steadier way!

 I do not start with a detailed plan, rather I explore an idea & appreciate the element of surprise.
 At some point a plan “happens” and I find myself working toward a finished piece.
 I love to improvise (think Jazz).
 I try to balance a need for control, which requires technical skill and practice, with a sense of play and exploration.
 Despite an emphasis on play, I take my explorations seriously.
 I am not interested in following techniques and trends in the art world, however I love to see the work of other artists and to explore new techniques.
 It is a delight when I encounter a technique that will help me express my own visual “thoughts”.